-The satellite industry is heading towards consolidation, but one of the companies that should be a part of its future is EchoStar Corporation (NASDAQ: SATS), a technology leader that has been falling in price with its sector the past two days.
+The satellite industry is heading towards consolidation, but one of the companies that should be a part of its future is EchoStar Corporation (NASDAQ: SATS), a technology stock that has been falling in price with its sector lately.

-The company stands out for offering broadband services profitably, while other satellite operators have struggled to do so.
+The company stands out for offering broadband services profitably, while other satellite operators have struggled mightily to do so.
 EchoStar also has more than $33 billion in cash to make acquisitions that would position the company for further growth under the leadership of its Chairman Charlie Ergen, a self-made billionaire who personally used to sell large, backyard satellite dishes to people in rural areas of Colorado and deliver them in the back of a pick-up truck with his wife, Candy, and business partner, Jim DeFranco.

-With just $389 million in net debt at the end of 2017, EchoStar is rated an “outperform” technology stock by Raymond James & Associates, which recently raised its price target on the stock by $1 to $74.
+With just $389 million in net debt at the end of 2017, EchoStar is rated as “outperform” by Raymond James & Associates, which recently raised its price target on the stock by $1 to $74.
 The company’s key assets are its Hughes Network Systems broadband unit, its EchoStar Satellite Services video distribution business, its stake in pay-television venture DISH Mexico and newly deployed satellites that include the EchoStar 21 launched on June 7 last year to provide advanced mobile communication services for voice and data connectivity throughout Europe.

-I spoke with Hughes Network Systems Executive Vice President Mike Cook at the Satellite 2018 conference in Washington, D.C., last week, and he told me Ergen is “making money with us” in broadband, attends the business unit’s board meetings and engages actively in strategic decisions.
+I interviewed Hughes Network Systems Executive Vice President Mike Cook at the Satellite 2018 conference in Washington, D.C., last week, and he told me Ergen is “making money with us” in broadband, attends the business unit’s board meetings and engages actively in strategic decisions.

-Ergen, who enjoys playing poker with his pals for recreation, keeps growing his empire, despite long odds and bigger and better funded rivals.
-Investors looking to find a winner among the satellite and space businesses available for investment could do much worse than to bet on Ergen.
-After DISH Network Corp. lost a bidding battle to Tokyo-based Softbank Corp. for the purchase of Sprint Nextel Corp. in 2013, Ergen started looking for his next opportunities and hasn’t stopped yet.
+Ergen, who enjoys playing poker with his friends for recreation, keeps growing his empire, despite almost always competing against bigger and better-funded rivals.
+Investors looking to find a winner among the satellite and space businesses available for investment could do much worse than to bet on an enterprising entrepreneur like Ergen.
+After DISH Network Corp. lost a bidding battle to Tokyo-based Softbank Corp. for the purchase of Sprint Nextel Corp. in 2013, Ergen started looking for his next acquisition opportunities and hasn’t stopped yet.
 Nor should investors expect him to do so.

 For a man who once told me he was shy, Ergen ends up in the spotlight more than might be expected.
 He is taking EchoStar beyond the U.S. borders and offering satellite broadband services in Brazil and Colombia.
-Plans also are underway to launch services in Peru, Chile and a few other places, Cook told me.
+Plans also are underway to launch services in Peru, Chile and other foreign countries, Cook told me.

 “We are building the capacity to be able to connect the vast majority of the unserved and underserved population throughout the Americas,” Cook said.

-Investors worried about the March 19 sell-off in the market and the hit taken by technology companies should avoid overreacting due to high-profile controversy involving Facebook (NASDAQ: FB), which reportedly provided personnel data from 50 million of the social media website’s users to Cambridge Analytica.
+Investors who are worried about the market’s March 19 sell-off and the pullback in the share prices of technology companies should avoid overreacting to the high-profile controversy involving Facebook (NASDAQ: FB), which reportedly provided personnel data from 50 million of the social media company’s website users to political data firm Cambridge Analytica.
 The market rose the following day, even though technology stocks in general pulled back a bit further.

-The Federal Trade Commission is expected to investigate whether Facebook violated a 2011 consent decree with the U.S. government to protect the personal data of its users.
-U.K. officials also are investigating Facebook, so that company’s shares could fall further in the days and weeks ahead, depending on the ultimate findings.
+The Federal Trade Commission is expected to decide whether Facebook violated a 2011 consent decree with the U.S. government to protect the personal data of its users.
+U.K. government officials also are investigating Facebook, so the company’s shares could fall further in the days and weeks ahead, depending on the probe’s ultimate findings.

-Meanwhile, technology stocks other than Facebook still offer value for investors who believed the sector looked promising before the events of this week.
-Bryan Perry, who writes the Hi-Tech Trader advisory service, said he regards the past week as the “storm before the calm.”
-Once the Federal Open Market Committee releases its latest statement on March 21 and likely takes a measured position on whether it will raise interest rates more than three times this year, the markets should “rally strongly” in the upcoming first-quarter earnings season, he wrote today in his Cash Machine hotline.
+Meanwhile, technology stocks other than Facebook still offer value, especially for investors who thought the sector looked promising before the events of the last week.
+Bryan Perry, who leads the Hi-Tech Trader advisory service, said he regards the past week as the “storm before the calm.”
+Once the Federal Open Market Committee releases its latest statement on March 21 and likely takes a measured position on whether it will raise interest rates more than three times this year, the markets should “rally strongly” when first-quarter financial-reporting begins, he wrote today in his Cash Machine hotline.